lamamoucattashieu/jarat_gaz_project/README.md

 A separate UI folder is included in the project.
 The UI displays truck data, client messages, acknowledgments, and system logs.

-If the UI is written in Python cd ui python3 ui.py
+Since the UI is written in Python
+'cd ui
+python3 ui.py'

 The UI can run in parallel with both the truck and the client programs.